Skip to content

 Review, refine, and test again.
 You can also use the review command to share diffs with teammates.

-poly review
+poly review create

-poly review --before main --after my-feature
+poly review create --before main --after my-feature

 Make test calls, inspect transcripts, refine prompts, flows, and functions, and then re-push.